 There are multiple causes for chest pain, most commonly cardiac and pulmonary related pathologies.

-It is important however to remember that the digestive system, especially abnormalities of the oesophagus and stomach, may be the cause of central chest pain.
+It is important however to remember that the digestive system, especially abnormalities of the esophagus and stomach, may be the cause of central chest pain.

-This case also emphasises the importance of looking carefully at review areas on chest x-rays.
+This case also emphasizes the importance of looking carefully at review areas on chest x-rays.